 Turkle has been profiled in such publications as The New York Times, Scientific American and Wired.
 She has been named “Woman of the Year” by Ms. Magazine and among the "forty under forty" who are changing the nation by Esquire magazine.
 Boston Magazine named her one of Boston’s top “visionaries, idealists, and thinkers” as part of its 2014 profile of “the power of ideas.”

-Turkle is a featured media commentator on the social and psychological effects of technology for CBS, NBC, ABC, CNN, the BBC and NPR, including appearances on such programs as Nightline, Frontline, 20/
+Turkle is a featured media commentator on the social and psychological effects of technology for CBS, NBC, ABC, CNN, the BBC and NPR, including appearances on such programs as Nightline, Frontline, 20/20, and The Colbert Report.

 The Callahan Lecture concludes the 2014-15 Town Hall of Cleveland at Case Western Reserve University speaker series.